top of page

 As feminist theorist Donna Haraway reminds us, “we become-with” the world, not above or outside it (Haraway, 2016).
 To approach a landscape with care is to recognise that we are already implicated, already entangled.

 This also means stepping outside the urgency and linearity of human time.
 Working with the Thames Estuary, I’ve found that meaning doesn’t arrive through quick observation or singular visits.
 Instead, I return to the same stretch of shoreline repeatedly—across months, seasons, even years.
 I witness how the land reshapes itself: where the tide advances and recedes, where silt gathers or disappears, how debris moves, how colour and sound shift.
 I document some of this with a camera or field notes, but much of the learning happens through embodied presence—walking the same paths, noticing subtle changes, experiencing weather, breath, and rhythm in relation to place.
-Over time, this repetitive return becomes a form of slow witnessing, where understanding is not extracted or imposed, but arises gradually through attunement, patience, and humility.
+Over time, this repetitive return becomes a form of slow witnessing, where understanding arises gradually through attunement, patience, and humility.

 Slowness, Vulnerability, and the Refusal to Master

 The notion of care in artistic practice also demands vulnerability.
-As Tsing (2015) argues, precarity is not something to avoid, but a condition we share with the landscapes we inhabit.
+As Anna Tsing (2015) argues, precarity is not something to avoid, but a condition we share with the landscapes we inhabit.
 Working with mud that cracks, tides that erase, and sound that escapes the microphone, I’ve learned to let go of the desire for permanence or control.

 In many ways, I no longer think of landscape as “subject matter.”
 I think of it as host.
-And like any guest, I arrive with respect, with gifts, and without presumption.
+And like any good guest, I arrive with respect, with gifts, and without presumption.

 Toward a Practice of Care